thenbrent/multisite-user-management/readme.txt

 Only blogs marked as public and flagged as safe (mature flag off) are included in the list.

-= Can I assign roles to existing users? =
+= Does this plugin assign the default role to existing users? =

-No, the plugin only assigns roles for new users.
-If you would like it to support existing users, submit a ticket as per the instructions below.
+Yes, existing users will receive the default role.
+If you change the default role, existing users with the old default role will receive the new default role.

-= Can I assign roles for new blogs and new blog registrations? =
+= Will default roles be allocated to new users who are also registering a new site? =

-No, the plugin only supports new user registrations.
-If you would like it to create a default role for new blogs and new users also registering a blog, submit a ticket as per the instructions below.
+Yes, users registering with a site will receive all the existing default roles.

+The new site will not have a default role until it is manually set.
+Once set, all existing users will receive that role for the new site.

 = Where can I make feature requests, get support & report bugs? =